joannakl/cs102/projects/project2.markdown

 - `public Region getByName ( String keyword )  `

+	If a method is called with `null` argument or an empty string, it should throw an instance of `IllegalArgumentException`.
 	This method should return a  `Region` object whose name matches the `keyword`.
 The keyword comparison should be done in a case insensitive way.

-	If there are no elements in the list that match the given `keyword`, this method should return `null`.
+If there is no match, the method should return `null`.

 #### <code class="code_title">Census1900ImmigrationData</code> class
 The `Census1900ImmigrationData` class is the actual program.
 This is the class that should contain the `main` method.